 Solution 2: Get Creative with Structuring Your Product Data

 This solution is more complex and should involve the support and guidance of an experienced Shopify Plus Partner like eHouse Studio.

 If you can restructure your product data

-This is our recommended course of action: going to your source product data and modifying it to work better in the world of ecommerce.
+This is our recommended course of action: going to your source product data and modifying it to work better in the world of eCommerce.
 In VL OMNI’s experience, the merchants who are asking to exceed the 100 variant product limit are those who are looking to force bricks-and-mortar retail data into the new world of e-retail.
-With data like this, the issue is always going to be some sort of work-around to allow you to work with your data structure as-is.
+With data like this, the issue is always going to be some sort of workaround to allow you to work with your data structure as-is.

-It’s clear that e-retail isn’t going away any time soon, so instead of delaying the inevitable, we recommend leaning into the problem and cleaning and restructuring your data to fit the 100 variant limit of Shopify Plus.
+It’s clear that eCommerce retail isn’t going away any time soon, so instead of delaying the inevitable, we recommend leaning into the problem and cleaning and restructuring your data to fit the 100 variant limit of Shopify Plus.
 Because think about it: do you have a really great reason for needing more than 100 variants?
 If not, look at your product catalogue structuring.
 Can you rebuild the product set to break out those maxed-out product variants?